qdrant/docs/qdrant/v1.1.x/quantization.md

 `rescore` - Having the original vectors available, Qdrant can re-evaluate top-k search results using the original vectors.
 This can improve the search quality, but may slightly decrease the search speed, compared to the search without rescore.
-If is recommended to disable rescore only if the original vectors are stored on a slow storage (e.g. HDD or network storage).
+It is recommended to disable rescore only if the original vectors are stored on a slow storage (e.g. HDD or network storage).
 By default, rescore is enabled.